-70. This clause provides for offences of knowingly or recklessly contravening an order that the Tribunal makes, or of otherwise knowingly or recklessly hindering the Tribunal in the performance of its functions, while sitting in Australia.
-It is considered necessary for the effective exercise of the Tribunal's powers and performance of its functions while sitting in Australia.
+74. This clause provides for offences of knowingly or recklessly contravening an order that a Tribunal makes, or of otherwise knowingly or recklessly hindering a Tribunal in the performance of its functions, while sitting in Australia.
+It is considered necessary for the effective exercise of the Tribunals' powers and performance of functions while sitting in Australia.